Green card: The Donnelly visas allowed 20,000 Irish people were able to embark upon a new life in the US.

 Potential employees who bring a special something to a job on offer will always be appealing.
 So the market here definitely is not closed to foreign workers such as yourself.
 You’ve just got to find an employer who considers you a right fit.
 This might not be easy, but it’s definitely not impossible.

 You should also keep in mind the annual green card lottery.
 The application period for the 50,000 green cards on offer each year begins on Tuesday, October 4 and ends on Saturday, November 5.
-Entries are lodged electronically through a State Department website, and winners will be notified next spring, with an October 1, 2012 start-up date for issuance.
+Entries are lodged electronically through a State Department website, and winners will be the next spring.

 Visit http://travel.state.gov/visa/immigrants/types/types_1318.html for more information.